Growing Hybrid Hazelnuts

 Philip Rutter is the chief scientist, founder, and CEO of Badgersett Research Farm; founding president of The American Chestnut Foundation; and past president of the Northern Nut Growers Association.
 He is an evolutionary ecologist, with a Masters and “ABD” (All But Dissertation of PhD) in zoology, with a minor in animal behavior.
 At one point he escaped from academia, when he discovered it was not his cup of cappuccino.
 With a parasitologist PhD advisor, he is deeply trained in the evolution of diseases and symbiotic systems.

-Connect with this author
+Connect with Philip Rutter

-Books By Philip Rutter
+Books by Philip Rutter

 The Growing Hybrid Hazelnuts cover